Degrassi season 13

-The thirteenth season of Degrassi, a Canadian serial teen drama television series, premiered on July 11, 2013, concluded on July 29, 2014 in Canada and the United States, and consists of 40 episodes.
-Although only four school years have passed in the story timeline since season six, this season was split into 3 parts.
+The thirteenth season of the Canadian teen drama television series Degrassi, formerly known as Degrassi: The Next Generation, premiered on July 11, 2013, concluded on July 29, 2014, in Canada and the United States, and consists of 40 episodes.
+Although only four school years have passed in the story timeline since season six, this season was split into 4 parts.
 The first part is set in the summer.
 The second part is set in the fall/winter semester.
-The third and final part is set during the first term of the Spring semester.
+The third and fourth part is set during the first term of the spring semester.
 Writers have been able to use a semi-floating timeline, so that the issues depicted are modern for their viewers.
-This season depicts the lives of a group of high school Freshmen, sophomores, seniors and graduates as they deal with some of the challenges and issues that teenagers face such as cancer, texting while driving, death, sexism, sleep disorders, cyber bullying, domestic violence, rape, racial profiling and relationships.
+This season depicts the lives of a group of high school freshmen, sophomores, seniors and graduates as they deal with some of the challenges and issues that teenagers face such as cancer, texting while driving, death, sexism, sleep disorders, cyber bullying, domestic violence, rape, racial profiling and relationships.